invoke-ai/InvokeAI/docs/features/CLI.md

       You can either double your slashes (ick): `C:\\path\\to\\my\\file`, or use Linux/Mac style forward slashes (better): `C:/path/to/my/file`.

-## invokeai.init initialization file
+## The .invokeai initialization file

-Place your preferred startup options in a file named `invokeai.init` to have them load automatically at startup time.
-The file should contain the startup options as you would type them on the command line (`--steps=10 --grid`), one argument per line, or a mixture of both using any of the accepted command switch formats:
+To start up invoke.py with your preferred settings, place your desired startup options in a file in your home directory named `.invokeai` The file should contain the startup options as you would type them on the command line (`--steps=10 --grid`), one argument per line, or a mixture of both using any of the accepted command switch formats:

 !!! example ""